ncorbuk/Python-LRU-Cache/README.md

 ## Testing
 * To test it and see what i mean run the code, **python LRUCache_test.py** in terminal.
-* The test file already has testing set to 1, so will output debugging mode and show how the cache works etc, it defaults to 0 - wich is normal mode, wich just cache result and returns etc as expected.
+* The test file already has testing set to 1, so will output debugging mode and show how the cache works etc, it defaults to 0 - which is normal mode, wich just cache result and returns etc as expected.

 ## Built With